govau/notify-client-java/DOCUMENTATION.md

 The ID of the notification.
 You can find the notification ID in the response to the [original notification method call](/java.html#response).

-You can also find it in your [GOV.UK Notify Dashboard](https://www.notifications.service.gov.uk).
+You can also find it in your [GOV.AU Notify Dashboard](https://notify.gov.au).

-1. Sign into GOV.UK Notify and select __Dashboard__.
+1. Sign into GOV.AU Notify and select __Dashboard__.
-1. Select either __emails sent__, __text messages sent__, or __letters sent__.
+1. Select either __emails sent__, or __text messages sent__.
 1. Select the relevant notification.
-1. Copy the notification ID from the end of the page URL, for example `https://www.notifications.service.gov.uk/services/af90d4cb-ae88-4a7c-a197-5c30c7db423b/notification/ID`.
+1. Copy the notification ID from the end of the page URL, for example `https://notify.gov.au/services/af90d4cb-ae88-4a7c-a197-5c30c7db423b/notification/ID`.

 ### Response